Skip main navigation

 2. In that service, add a note in the comments box indicating that the participant is taking a smaller segment of the training program.
 Indicate which course(s)/class(es) of the program will be covered by the ITA.
 Also include the ITA amount, specifying the cost(s) associated with the smaller segment.
 The career planner may need to contact the training institution to obtain the cost information associated with the smaller segment.

-3. When the participant exits the smaller segment, the ASSET service must be marked as "Completed Segment"2 since the participant did not complete the full training program.
+3. When the participant exits the smaller segment, the ASSET service must be marked as "Completed a Segment"2 since the participant did not complete the full training program.

 4. Report in ASSET any Measurable Skill Gain and any credential the participant earned while or upon completing the segment.